Updated: May 2026.

 Move now and stay ahead of Verifactu.

-A cloud billing platform gives Spanish SMEs remote access, lower risk, and automatic compliance.
-Teams that migrate before the deadlines avoid last‑minute stress and win back time to grow.
-Choose a Verifactu‑ready provider, follow the 30‑day roadmap, and your billing will be future‑proof.
+A cloud billing platform gives freelancers and SMEs remote access, lower risk, and automatic compliance.
+Teams that migrate before the 2027 deadlines (1 January for companies, 1 July for autónomos) avoid last-minute stress and win back time to grow.
+Choose a Verifactu-ready provider, follow the 30-day roadmap, and your billing will be future-proof.

-Updating your processes today means fewer errors tomorrow.
-By adopting a cloud billing platform, you lock in Verifactu compliance, faster payments, and sustainable growth-all with one login.
+Adopting a cloud billing platform today locks in Verifactu compliance, faster payments, and sustainable growth with one login.